triggermesh/docs/docs/targets/http.md

 - `Password` when using basic authentication needs to reference the aforementioned password secret.
 - `Headers` is a set of key/value pairs that will be set withing the HTTP request.

-Save the target, fill the rest of the bridge components and press `Submit Bridge`.
+Save the target, fill the rest of the bridge components, and press `Submit Bridge`.

 ## Trigger Configuration